duongtd23/PQSSH/README.md

-## Formal analysis of Hybrid Post-Quantum SSH Transport Layer Protocol
+## Formal analysis of Post-quantum Hybrid Key Exchange SSH Transport Layer Protocol

 In this repository, you can find:

-1. `SDS`: the SDS protocol specification in CafeOBJ, the proof scores to verify the *key secrecy* property, and the proof of the *authentication* property based on the verification method for invariant properties with existential quantifier variables.
+1. `SDS`: the formal verification of the SDS protocol, including the protocol formal specification in CafeOBJ, the proof scores to verify the *key secrecy* property and the *authentication* property.
 Please check README in the folder.

-2. `PQ-SSH`: the PQ SSH protocol specification and the proofs verifying the protocol enjoy four desired properties.
+2. `PQ-SSH`: the formal analysis of the original Post-quantum Hybrid Key Exchange SSH Transport Layer Protocol (PQ SSH), including the protocol specification, the proofs verifying the protocol enjoy three properties, and the counterexample of the authentication property.
+Please check README in the folder.

+3. `revised-PQ-SSH`: the formal verification of the revised protocol, which is proposed in order to make the protocol enjoy the authentication property.
 Please check README in the folder.

 ## Tools installation